The Society for Italian Studies

 Supporting Italian studies in Britain and Ireland

 Welcome to the Society for Italian Studies website, supporting academic Italian studies in Britain and Ireland.
 Announcements of events organized by or on behalf of the Society are posted here.
 The site also hosts details of events organized more generally in Italian Studies.
 The Society’s aims and objectives, as well as information regarding its membership and organization is also provided, as are details of our research activities, conferences and publications.
-See our Resources page for a list of other learned and cultural bodies with which the Society and its members collaborate.

 Watch our Video!